serralvo/serralvo.github.io/_posts/2016-10-06-lets-talk-about-futsapp.markdown

 ---
 published: false
-title: Lets talk about FutsApp 😎
+title: Let's talk about FutsApp 😎
 layout: post
 ---
-Some days ago I shared here my enthusiasm about my new project, FutsApp.
+A few days ago I shared here my enthusiasm about my new project, FutsApp.

-Now, after the release, you can get more details, so, lets go:
+Now, after the release, you can get more details, so, let's go:

 What was the big idea?
-Basically, when you organize a football match, some people doesn't respond the invite (this is bad, I think 😒), so, organisers needs to talk with each one to know if the player will go.
+Basically, when you organize a soccer match, some people don't reply to the invitation (this is bad, I think 😒), so organizers need to talk to each one to know if the player will go.

-TODO: Features and next steps
+TO-DO: Features and next steps